Foreign policy challenges escalate amidst Trump's domestic turmoil

 North Korea is launching missiles designed to reach the US; Moscow is forcing a drastic reduction in US diplomatic staff in Russia; Venezuela is wracked by violence as its democracy dies; and Iran has been expanding its reach in Syria and Iraq.

-These situations have been festering as the President, in his first seven months, has gone through two chiefs of staff, two national security advisers, two communications directors, one FBI director a deepening investigation into his campaign's ties to Russia and a struggle to advance his domestic agenda.
+These situations have been festering as the President, in his first seven months, has gone through two chiefs of staff, two national security advisers, two communications directors, one FBI director, a deepening investigation into his campaign's ties to Russia and a struggle to advance his domestic agenda.

 Rumors that Trump would also like to replace his attorney general, Jeff Sessions, have gained enough traction that lawmakers are publicly warning him against it.
 They've already moved to curtail his ability to independently ease sanctions on Russia.